-Restaurant technology - you can't work with it, you can't work without it.
+Restaurant tech: you can't work with it, you can't work without it.

-Restaurant tech is an investment, but if you choose the right restaurant POS system, it pays for itself.
+Restaurant tech is an investment in the success of your business.
+If you choose the right restaurant tech platform, it pays for itself.
 Still, it does require that initial investment.
-Plus, if you choose the wrong POS, you could end up spending even more in hidden fees, replacement terminals, and service repairs.
+Plus, if you choose the wrong system, you could end up spending even more in hidden fees, replacement terminals, and service repairs.

-To set and keep a reasonable budget for your restaurant technology, try adhering to the following:
+To set and keep a reasonable budget for your restaurant tech, try sticking to the following:

 - Do your research!
 Check sites like Merchant Maverick and Capterra before buying restaurant technology.

-- Ditch the legacy system - aren't you tired of putting more and more money into a failing system?
+- Ditch the legacy system.
+It sucks having to put more and more money into a failing system.

-- Ignore the sunk cost.
+- Ignore the sunken cost.
 What's done is done, so if a system is losing you money, it probably will continue to do so.

 Restaurant Theft, Damages, and Legal Emergency Budget

-Any guess how much is employee theft is estimated at for the restaurant industry?
+Any guess how much employee theft is estimated at for the restaurant industry?

-Not to mention, imminent data threats have impacted restaurant like Chipotle and Wendy's, meaning the chances for theft have not exactly diminished.
-Restaurants may also be forced to spend hefty legal fees if someone slips, chokes, burns themselves in the kitchen, has an allergy attack...you get the picture.
+Not to mention, data threats have impacted restaurant like Chipotle and Wendy's, meaning the chances for theft have not exactly diminished.
+Restaurants are also sometimes forced to spend hefty legal fees if someone slips, chokes, burns themselves, has an allergy attack...you get the picture.

 Long story short, you could either lose or be forced to front massive funds in the wake of thefts, legal fees, or property/equipment damages.

-- Make sure you are putting a fixed amount of revenue into an emergency savings account for just-in-case situations.
+- Put a fixed amount of revenue into an emergency savings account for just-in-case situations.